Coronavirus (COVID-19): New York Compliance Concerns

 Author: XpertHR Editorial Team

-New York declared a state of emergency extending from March 7, 2020, until September 7, 2020, in light of the novel coronavirus (COVID-19) outbreak.
+New York declared a state of emergency on March 7, 2020, in light of the novel coronavirus (COVID-19) outbreak.
 All nonessential businesses statewide were subsequently ordered to reduce their in-person workforce by 100% at any work locations, and then were ordered to close by the evening of March 22.

 New York has taken steps to assist employees affected by COVID-19, including by providing paid sick leave and broadening access to health insurance benefits.

 Such protections remain in effect even as the state begins to reopen in phases.